 Aging & Physical Activity

 People who stayed physically active into old age tended to have larger brains than those who did not exercise in the study, published today in the journal Neurology.
 The brain typically shrinks in late adulthood, and this shrinkage is believed to play a role in age-related memory decline.
 The new research is the latest to suggest that exercise is good for the brain as well as the body.
 “It is pretty clear that exercise is one of the most potent things we can do to protect our brain as we age,” says University of Pittsburgh exercise and aging researcher Kirk Erickson, PhD, who was not involved with the study.
+Learn about a variety of fitness programs for older adults below.

 AARP’s Active for Life (AFL) campaign focused on getting sedentary midlife and older adults to engage in moderate physical activity for at least 30 minutes a day, at least five days a week.
 AFL tested the effectiveness of this physical activity directive by conducting targeted physical activity campaigns in two cities-Madison, Wisconsin and Richmond, Virginia.
 The local campaigns in each city employed a range of interventions to educate residents about physical activity, provide information about local physical activity programs, and advocate for environmental changes that would make it easier for the 50+ population in each city to walk and bike.